amyreese/noswap/input/articles/irc.md

 I was connected from the wrong place, other users always see a single nick, and I get a central, searchable history of every channel and private message.

-For each layer, I'll detail the tasks it covers, the software I've chosen, and give a copy of any configuration files or options needed to replicate my setup.
+With this sort of setup, I gain a lot of freedom -- to deal with conversations on my terms -- and convenience.
+It's served me well for a couple years, and I've enjoyed IRC much more since putting it all together.
+For each layer, I'll detail the tasks it covers, the software I've chosen, and give a copy of any configuration files or options needed to replicate my environment.

 <!-- endexcerpt -->